Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Introduction

-Quantum Circuits are good candidates to provide such models.
-On one side, they share with the physical devices the graph-like structure and their dynamics is governed by differential operators; in particular, we will consider the Laplace-Beltrami operator and magnetic Laplacians, together with some potentials that represent magnetic and electric fields in the Quantum Circuit.
-On the other side, they are simple enough such that solutions can be found numerically or even analytically: this makes it worth to study dynamics and controllability on Quantum Circuits.
-The reader can find some explicit examples of the construction of Quantum Circuits at the end of Section \ref{sec:sa_extensions_laplacians_quantum_ciruits}, see Fig. \ref{fig:examples}.
+{ The theory of control of finite-dimensional quantum systems is well developed and can be considered mature, including the development of optimal control techniques in the finite-dimensional case, see for instance the recent reviews \cite{KochBoscainCalarcoEtAl2022,GlaserBoscainCalarcoEtAl2015}.
+As accounted there, the control of infinite-dimensional quantum systems is at an earlier stage and there are not yet robust general characterisations of controllability.
+However, this research field is attracting more and more attention. }

-During the last decade, relevant results in the control of infinite-dimensional quantum systems have been obtained and successfully applied, for instance, to the control of molecules \cite{ChambrionMasonSigalottiEtAl2009, BoscainCaponigroChambrionEtAl2012}.
-While these results apply under fairly general conditions, the family of controls considered are piecewise constant functions.
-Doing this avoids the problem of existence of solutions of the Schrödinger equation.
-However, this kind of controls cannot be applied to some other relevant quantum systems \cite{ErvedozaPuel2009} and, in particular, cannot be applied to the situation with time-dependent domains as it forbids the existence of solutions of the Schrödinger equation in the strong sense (see Definition \ref{def:strong_Schrodinger} and Definition \ref{def:weak_Schrodinger}).
+{ During the last decade, relevant results have been obtained regarding the controllability of infinite-dimensional quantum systems.
+For instance, results for adiabatic control \cite{AugierBoscainSigalotti2022,DucaJolyTuraev2023,IbortMarmoPerezPardo2014a,RobinAugierBoscainEtAl2022} or for bilinear quantum control systems, e.g.\ \cite{Beauchard2005a, beauchard2010local, beauchard2010controllability, mirrahimi2009lyapunov, nersesyan2010global}.
+Most of these results are obtained on a case-by-case basis. } Of particular interest are so-called Lie-Galerkin techniques that have been obtained and successfully applied, for instance, to the control of molecules \cite{ChambrionMasonSigalottiEtAl2009, BoscainCaponigroChambrionEtAl2012, BoussaidCaponigroChambrion2019, BoscainPozzoliSigalotti2021}.
+The latter results apply under fairly general conditions and the family of controls considered are piecewise constant functions.
+This is a simplifying hypothesis that allows one to bypass the problem of existence of solutions of the time-dependent Schrödinger equation.

+{ However, piecewise constant controls are not suitable to address certain situations, for instance \cite{ErvedozaPuel2009} or when the domains of the Hamiltonian operators are not constant. } A remarkable particular case is when time-dependent magnetic fields are considered, as the boundary conditions determining {self-adjoint Hamiltonians are typically time-dependent in that case.} One of the purposes of this article is to take a step forward in addressing this problem.
+By using weak solutions of the Schrödinger equation we are able to deal with Hamiltonians with time-dependent domains.